NBA all-star Baron Davis wants to prep athletes and entertainers for the startup game

 Two Bit Circus founder Brent Bushnell talked about his company’s vision for a new kind of live event space that could leverage the latest technology to be a proving ground and test bed for the latest and greatest in experiential entertainment.
 Bushnell’s vision of a test bed for the latest and greatest entrepreneurs had to offer around everything from robotics and virtual reality to new food and drink brands was matched by the revolutionary approach to storytelling from companies like Ryot (a sister company to TechCrunch owned by our corporate overlords at Oath) and Blavity — which is tapping into the power of the African American cultural capital to create a new platform for those voices to be heard (by consumers and brands).

-Ultimately, the conversations revolved around the hustle and determination that make for great athletes, entertainers, and entrepreneurs.
+Ultimately, the conversations revolved around the hustle and determination that make for great athletes, entertainers and entrepreneurs.

 Against the backdrop of a Hollywood hills sunset, the interconnection between commerce, art, athletics and culture were laid bare.